reedflinch/chatbot/README.md

     ...

 ### Heroku Integration
 You need to install the [Heroku toolbelt][herokut].
 Click the link to download and follow the instructions to get this tool.
-Once this is installed, do the following in the hackbot directory:
+Once this is installed, you will need to make an account with [heroku][herokuaccount] do the following in the hackbot directory:

 % heroku login
 % heroku create my-slackbot-appname